muhammaduzairrazaq/portfolio/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project support me by liking it and also follow me on linkedin and twitter.
+If you like this project support me by liking it and following me on Linkedin and Twitter.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Umair Hamaza for helping me in this project.
+I want to thank Umair Hamaza for helping me with this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>